elunna/nerfhack-changelog/README.md

 ### Weapon changes
 #### Higher max weapon enchantment
-* Weapons can be enchanted much higher, with a soft limit of +11.
+* Weapons can be enchanted much higher, with a soft limit of +12.
-* This means that the new "+5" is "+11", and +13 is easily attainable by reading a blessed scroll of enchant weapon with a +11 weapon.
+* This means that the new "+5" is "+12", and +13 is easily attainable by reading a blessed scroll of enchant weapon with a +12 weapon.
+* After +6, enchant weapon scrolls will only add +1 to a weapon.
 * To compensate, weapon enchantment gives variable to-hit bonus instead of flat bonus.
 This means that instead of a +7 weapon granting +7 to-hit, it grants a random to-hit bonus from +1 to +7, inclusive.
 * Random weapons have a small chance to generate with very high enchantment.